Just Getting Started

-Brian Tallerico has covered television, film, video games, Blu-ray/DVD, interviews, and entertainment news for over a decade online, on radio, and in print.
+Brian Tallerico has covered television, film, video games, Blu-ray/DVD, interviews, and entertainment news for almost two decades online, on radio, and in print.

 Tallerico is the Editor of RogerEbert.com.
-In addition, he is the Editor of Magill's Cinema Annual, a regular guest on radio stations throughout the Midwest, a TV writer for Vulture.com, and freelances for multiple outlets.
+In addition, he is the Editor of Magill's Cinema Annual, a regular guest on radio stations throughout the Midwest, a TV writer for Vulture.com, a contributor at Rolling Stone, and freelancer for multiple outlets.
 He also serves as Vice President of the Chicago Film Critics Association and co-produces the Chicago Critics Film Festival every May.

 You can follow him on Twitter @Brian_Tallerico.
 Read his answers to our Movie Love Questionnaire here.

 Brian Tallerico offers a look at the television we'll be talking about in 2014.